Coenicorn/journeymate/src/api/README.md

     }
 }
 ```
-The session token in this request is the one previously retrieved from a call to `/auth/signin`
 This request will result in an http 200 with json response or an error code with status.
 A successful request might look like this:
 ```perl